dntwaritag/Tensorflow-Participation-Assignment/README.md

-# Neural Network with TensorFlow: Dataset Loading, Training, and Visualization
+# Neural Network with TensorFlow: Dataset Loading, and Training

 ## **Project Overview**
 This project implements a neural network using TensorFlow to load, preprocess, train, and evaluate a dataset.
 The work includes visualization of results and predictions.
 The implementation satisfies all the provided requirements, including hidden layers, accurate class handling, and appropriate data processing.